tolitei/diet_compositions/README.md

 ## Methodology

 #### 1. Objective and Questions to answer:
-   - What are the countries that consume the most food?
+   - Which countries have the highest protein consumption?
-   - Countries with the largest increase/decrease in protein and vegetable consumption.
+   - Which countries have experienced the largest increase or decrease in protein average kcal available?
-   - What are the countries I should invest in for my protein/vegetable products?
+   - Which countries represent the best investment opportunities for protein products?
-   - Overview by country and continent.
+   - A comprehensive overview of protein consumption by continent/subregion.

 #### 2. Steps to complete the project:
 - Analyze the data in Excel.